Catherine Martin (designer): Other ventures

 In 1997, Martin and Luhrmann founded a production company Bazmark to manage their various creative projects.

 Martin was named a Glamour Magazine Woman of the Year in 2013.
 Discussing her and Luhrmann's progression as artists, Marin told the magazine, "We've gone from me staying up all night to paint the floor to where I am now, with 300 carpenters working for me.
 I feel like the Queen of England".
 For her spread in their December issue, her husband photographed her alongside their children.

 Martin's work was featured in fellow costume designer Deborah Nadoolman Landis' 2013 book Hollywood Costume.

 Martin has stated that she prides herself on ensuring the costumes she produces are beautifully made, comfortable, and easy to take on and off.
 She also said that she is no longer tempted to keep any wardrobe mementos from the films she works on, telling Fashionista, "...
 I realised through long and hard experience the best record of your work, is the work itself."

 In 2016, Martin and Luhrmann developed the Netflix television series The Get Down, which takes place in 1970s South Bronx.
 She served as an executive producer of the series.

+In 2025 the couple has designed the private carriage Celia for the Belmond British Pullman luxury train, rebuilt from a former Brighton Belle motorcar, which has entered service in April 2026.
+The vehicle features a capacity of 12 passengers, a bar, a dining and a lounge area.

 Personal life

 Martin met her husband, Baz Luhrmann, at university, and the pair married on Australia Day 1997, her 32nd birthday.
 The couple has two children together.
-In July 2015, the couple placed their Darlinghurst mansion on the market for $16 million AUD, in favour of establishing a more settled family life in New York City, where their family has been spending more and more time.
+In July 2015, the couple placed their Darlinghurst mansion on the market for A$16 million, in favour of establishing a more settled family life in New York City, where their family has been spending more and more time.